 It is very important to understand that a work of art can speak about the Glory of God although it may, at first glance, look ugly and downright terrible.
 Many of the works of Otto Dix, for example, showed this characteristic.
 The gruesome works of his, showing the atrocities of war, Picasso’s Guernica, or Goya‘s etchings about the disasters of war (Los desastres de la guerra) all come in for this.

 They may show terrible scenes, but they do show them in a very artistic, and an aesthetic way – the aesthetic, in scholarly discourse, is never to be confounded with the beautiful – but all in all they do demonstrate that there is something fundamentally wrong in human activities motivated by the dark forces.
 And, sometimes without naming it, they make it clear that the solution to the problem is the Glory and the Clemence of God Almighty.

 If an artist puts this in his works in a personal, unique way, like El Greco did, he has a very good chance of establishing himself as the voice of God, the bearer of the transcendental light.

-In this way I position myself as a kind of soul mate to El Greco, who counts among my great spiritual mentors.
 One doesn't have to be Christian to understand and appreciate my works.
 As „sol lucet omnibus“ (the sun shines for everybody), so the Prime Mover is capable of lighting up everybody's life.
 And whether this leads to a religious awakening or not is something that goes beyond the power of the artist.
 That strictly belongs to the Supreme Being.